Study Finds Employee Security Habits Reveal Risky Imbalance

 Every day, employees are using passwords remarkably similar to those in their personal accounts.
 Attackers know this, and use that as an opportunity to decipher passwords for their other accounts, including business accounts.

-Preempt Inspector is a powerful application that quickly assesses an organization’s password health, including exposure to high profile security breaches, and provides actionable results to reduce a company’s risk of a credential-based attack.
+Preempt Lite is a powerful application that quickly assesses an organization’s password health, including exposure to high profile security breaches, and provides actionable results to reduce a company’s risk of a credential-based attack.

 Posted by Heather Howland on November 16, 2017 5:12 AM